 After reaching Jocotepec, the young couple rented a huge house called “El Kiosko”, “with spectacular views of the entire lake”, set up their studio, and got to work.
 Sherratt describes them as “hermits”, obsessed by their work: “We were very serious, determined to develop our work and we were very ambitious.”
-They had relatively little connection to the Lakeside art scene of the time, though they did frequent Ramon’s bar on the plaza and got to know Jocotepec artists (Don) Shaw and John Frost.
+They had relatively little connection to the Lakeside art scene of the time, though they did frequent Ramón’s bar on the plaza and got to know Jocotepec artists (Don) Shaw and John Frost.

-During his time in Mexico, Sherratt held several exhibitions of his work , including solo shows at the Anglo-Mexican Cultural Institute in Mexico City (1968) and at the Galería Municipal in Guadalajara (1969).
-The show in Mexico City was at the encouragement of the surrealist painter Leonora Carrington.
+During his time in Mexico, Sherratt held several exhibitions of his work , including a solo show at the Galería Municipal in Guadalajara in 1969.

-After his time in Jocotepec, Sherratt traveled to California, where he painted for a year in San Francisco, His work was exhibited in a group show at the San Francisco Museum of Modern Art (1970) and in an exhibit entitled “Surrealist Painters in San Francisco”, in the Vorpal Gallery, San Francisco (also 1970).
+After his time in Jocotepec, Sherratt traveled to California, where he painted for a year in San Francisco.
+His work was exhibited in a group show at the San Francisco Museum of Modern Art (1970) and in an exhibit entitled “Surrealist Painters in San Francisco”, in the Vorpal Gallery, San Francisco (also 1970).

 After his time in San Francisco, Sherratt decided to travel the world and spent several years meandering through Latin America.
 He became sufficiently interested in the ideas of Rudolf Steiner, and color theory, to return to the UK to take a degree in Art Education, before becoming a respected international art educator, whose teaching career has taken him to international schools in Germany, Tanzania, Sri Lanka, the Philippines, Malaysia and Indonesia.